Security in the supply of medicines

 2016 The Security in the Supply of Medicinal Products Report from the Federal Council in response to the Heim Postulate of 2012 proposes structural and procedural actions for both the Confederation and the cantons which should effectively improve the secure and orderly supply of medicinal products for the longer term.

 2019 With the second phase in the revision of the legislation on therapeutic products, the changes proposed under the Heim Postulate enter into effect.
-Under these, the Federal Council takes various actions to expand the scope available to the parties responsible for ensuring the provision of medicinal products for patients.
-These include expanded possibilities of own production and of importing medicinal products not available in Switzerland.
+Under these, the Federal Council again takes actions to expand the scope available to the parties responsible for ensuring the provision of medicinal products for patients.
+These include expanded possibilities of own production and the temporary placing on the market of medicinal products that are not authorised in Switzerland.

-2019 To steadily expand the actions already taken by the Confederation and the cantons, the FOPH is commissioned together with the Therapeutic Products Division of the NES, Swissmedic and the Armed Forces Pharmacy to conduct a renewed analysis of supply chain security in Switzerland and devise a corresponding catalogue of actions.
+2019 To steadily expand the actions already taken by the Confederation and the cantons, the FOPH is commissioned together with the Therapeutic Products Division of the NES, Swissmedic and the Armed Forces Pharmacy to conduct a renewed analysis of supply chain security in Switzerland and propose additional actions.

 2022 The ‘Disruptions of Supplies of Medicinal Products for Human Use in Switzerland: situational analysis and improvements to be considered’ report is formally acknowledged by the Federal Council on 16 February 2022.